cambridgehackers/connectal/doc/library/source/design/introduction.rst

 Document Organization
 =====================

-In Section :ref:`Sec:StrStr`, we present an example running in a number of different execution environments.
-In Section :ref:`Sec:Framework`, we give an overview of the Connectal framework and its design goals.
-In Section :ref:`Sec:Impl` we discuss the details of Connectal and how it can be used to implement the example.
-Section :ref:`Sec:ToolChain` describes the implementation of Connectal, supported platforms, and the tool chain used to coordinate the various parts of the framework.
+In Section :ref:`Sec-StrStr`, we present an example running in a number of different execution environments.
+In Section :ref:`Sec-Framework`, we give an overview of the Connectal framework and its design goals.
+In Section :ref:`Sec-Impl` we discuss the details of Connectal and how it can be used to implement the example.
+Section :ref:`Sec-ToolChain` describes the implementation of Connectal, supported platforms, and the tool chain used to coordinate the various parts of the framework.
 The paper concludes with a discussion of performance metrics and related work.